OSH Answers Fact Sheets

 - Check again to ensure that contact pads and any adaptors are set accurately and that loads are not being placed on parts of the vehicle which might be damaged.

-- Lower the vehicle and readjust the lift before continuing further if the contact with the vehicle is not even or if it looks as if the vehicle may slip.
+- Lower the vehicle and reposition the vehicle on the lift before continuing further if the contact with the vehicle is not even or if it looks as if the vehicle may slip.

 - Do not bang or move the lift quickly at the top.
 Raise it slowly for the last 45 cm (about 1.5 feet).
 Banging the lift will stretch the seal bolts and allow oil to leak.